0x1d00ffff/0xbtc-discord-price-bot/README.md

    to explicitly check for this.

 ##### Todo:
- - rename api_name property in exchanges to exchange_name
- - rename alive_apis in multi_api_manager to alive_exchanges
- - rename all_apis in multi_api_manager to alive_exchanges
- - add all the price comparison commands (!lambo etc) to --self_test
  - make configuration text-based so it does not need python imports etc
  - add keyboard shortcuts / letters (ie press 'c' to show all channels)
  - update from async to rewrite branch of discord.py [link](https://github.com/TheTrain2000/async2rewrite)